-- Be free of all stains to the upholstery - Be free of all splits and tears to the upholstery - o Be maintained in an acceptable state of cleanliness.
+- Be free of all stains to the upholstery - Be free of all splits and tears to the upholstery - Be maintained in an acceptable state of cleanliness.

-10.3.6 For the avoidance of doubt, any vehicle that would not pass an interim vehicle inspection or a MOT must not be used until such time as the requirements of the Interim Vehicle Inspection and MOT testing can be met.
+10.3.6 For the avoidance of doubt, any vehicle that would not pass a MOT must not be used until such time as the requirements of the MOT testing can be met.